kubecost/docs/allocation-api.md

 API parameters include the following:

-* `timeWindow` dictates the applicable window for measuring cost, usage, etc. Supported units are d, h, and m.
+* `timeWindow` dictates the applicable window for measuring cost metrics.
+Supported units are d, h, and m.
 * `offset` shifts timeWindow backwards relative to the current time.
 Supported units are d, h, and m.

 This API returns a set of JSON elements in this format: